 The visibility in the water at Silfra is as much as 100 meters (328 feet), and the temperature remains constant at a chilly 2 to 4 °C. If you plan to dive or snorkel at Silfra, don't worry, you won’t freeze.
 Tour operators provide you with a dry suit and take you on a guided snorkel tour or, if you’re a qualified diver, a scuba trip.

 Under an ink-black sky – this is one time you won’t be grateful for a full moon – the cold night temperatures will be forgotten as the Northern Lights perform their mesmerizing dance.
 The green and purple ribbons of the Aurora Borealis are fickle, one of Iceland’s most elusive natural sights, but if you get lucky, it’s a scene you’ll never forget.

-All you need is to head somewhere away from the lights of Reykjavík and Iceland’s other cities, somewhere with space to park up and an uninterrupted view to the north.
+All you need is to head somewhere away from the lights of Reykjavík and Iceland’s other cities, with space to park up and an uninterrupted view of the north.

 Nature tours in Iceland and sustainability